sketchplugins/plugin-directory/README.md

 - [Symbol Instance Sheet](https://github.com/sonburn/symbol-instance-sheet), by Jason Burns: Generate a sheet of symbol instances from your current document or a library.
 - [P5 Sketchplugin](https://github.com/jacopocolo/p5-sketchplugin), by Jacopo Colò: A plugin for using p5.js code inside Sketch
 - [Symbol Instance Locator](https://github.com/sonburn/symbol-instance-locator), by Jason Burns: Locate all instances of a selected symbol or instance.
-- [Launchpad](https://launchpad.animaapp.com), by Anima Team: Turn your Sketch design into a live HTML website.
 - [Symbol Instance Renamer](https://github.com/sonburn/symbol-instance-renamer), by Jason Burns: Rename all symbol instances to the name of their master.
 - [Stark](http://www.getstark.co), by Michael Fouquet, Cat Noone, Benedikt Lehnert: Ensure your design is accessible and high contrast for every type of color blindness.
 - [Caravel](https://github.com/CaravelDesign/caravel.sketchplugin), by CaravelDesign: Export your artboards directly to Caravel projects.
 - [SketchCleaner](http://www.sketchcleaner.com/), by Yummygum: Sketch plugin that helps you get your design files as clean as a whistle.
 - [Swap Elements](https://github.com/interacthings/swap-elements), by interacthings: Sketch plugin to swap positions of two elements.
 - [Place Linked Bitmap](https://github.com/frankko/place-linked-bitmap), by Frank Kolodziej: A plugin to place external bitmap files into Sketch and update Sketch layers after external bitmaps are updated
-- [Library Symbol Replacer](https://github.com/zeroheight/library-symbol-replacer), by zeroheight: Sketch plugin to replace symbols in an existing documents with library symbols 💎 📚
 - [RealtimeBoard plugin for Sketch](https://github.com/RealtimeBoard/sketch_plugin), by RealtimeBoard: Add, share and discuss your Sketch artboards with the team in RealtimeBoard.
 The plugin allow to sync the artboards with the boards in one click
 - [Framer Inventory 2.0 for Sketch](http://timurnurutdinov.github.io/framerinventory/), by Timur Nurutdinov: Sketch plugin to generate FramerJS prototypes.
 Just have your motion done.
 - [Replace Images](https://github.com/shakemno/sketch-replace-images), by shakemno: Sketch 3 plugin to replace (as in update) existing images by name in a sketch document.